fkirc/attranslate/README.md

 # Integration Guide

 Firstly, ensure that [nodejs](https://nodejs.org/) is installed on your machine.
+Once you have `nodejs`, you can install `attranslate` via:

+`npm install --global attranslate`

-Afterwards, if you are a JavaScript-developer, then you can install `attranslate` to your package.json:
+Alternatively, if you are a JavaScript-developer, then you should install `attranslate` via:

 `npm install --save-dev attranslate`

-If you are not a JavaScript-developer, then you can install `attranslate` globally:

-`npm install --global attranslate`

 Next, you should write a project-specific script that invokes `attranslate` for your specific files.
 See sample scripts for a guidance on how to translate your project-specific files.